garbados/diplomat/readme.md

 Diplomat uses Mocha for tests.
 To run them, do:

-    grunt test
+    npm test

-Which will run the tests, and then watch the project for any changes, and run them again when it detects any.
+Which will run the test suite.
+To run the tests, and run them again whenever anything changes, do:

+    grunt watch-test

+Enjoy!

 ## Contribute